-Access to different parts of Nepal can be made with National airlines or by land by Bus services.
+Access to different parts of Nepal can be made with National airlines or by Bus services.

 Trekking in Nepal

-Nepal is world renowned for mountains and trekking.
-Tourist enjoys trekking in different TRAILS that cover in a single to many days.
-One could approach different trekking agencies and could undertake one, if one likes to see Nepal in its interiors and get life time thrill.
+Nepal is world renowned for high peaked Himalayas and trekking.
+Tourists enjoy trekking in different trails that cover in a single to many days.
+One could approach trekking/travel agencies and book one, if one likes to venture over the interiors of plains, hills and mountains of Nepal and get life time thrill experiencing her natural beauty.

 Wild Life Safari

-Nepal has many Wild Life Safari Parks and a few days package trip to one who experiences a new for those who have not had any.
+Nepal has many Wild Life Safari Parks and a few days package trip to one would remain memorable life time experience.

-Many mighty Himalayan rivers flow through Nepal and provide thrill during rafting.
-Before or after the Monsoon season, Travel and Tour agents have different packages for rafting.
+Many mighty Himalayan rivers flow through Nepal and provide experience of rafting, before or after the Monsoon season (before June after September).
+Travel and Tour agents have different packages for rafting.

 Weather and Wear

-Drug trafficking is prohibited in Nepal and persons found guilty of drug trafficking are prosecuted under the law of the land.
+Drugs and Human Trafficking is totally based in Nepal and persons found guilty are prosecuted under the law of the land.

 Substance abuse is prohibited at Nepal Medical College and Teaching Hospital and police is involved in such cases.